-The project will establish a collaborative network for Wales-based researchers, trainers, practitioners and policy makers in the field of translation.
-It aims to provide a platform for theory and practice-related research on translation that looks specifically at the Welsh context and simultaneously contributes to wider debates about translation in non-state cultures.
+The project will address the need to establish a collaborative network for Wales-based researchers, trainers, practitioners and policy makers in the field of translation.
+It aims to provide a collaborative platform for theory and practice-related research on translation that looks specifically at the Welsh context and simultaneously contributes to wider debates about translation in non-state cultures.

-At the heart of the network is also a shared recognition that any understanding of Wales, both historically and in the contemporary period, needs to give greater attention to translation-related issues, a fact that has not always been explored beyond the field of language and cultural policy.
+At the heart of the network is also a shared recognition that any understanding of Wales, both historically and in the contemporary period, as a mediated culture needs to give greater attention to translation-related issues, a fact that has not always been explored beyond the field of language and cultural policy.